 - Review the suggestions above (more options available)

-- Contact the Outreach Director by submitting an inquiry
+- Contact the Program Sales Manager by submitting an inquiry

-- The Outreach Director works with you to design a program for your group
+- The Program Sales Manager works with you to design a program for your group

 The program you run at Deer Hill is just amazing and top-notch.
 Your obvious love and devotion to outdoor life is evident in every little thing that you do.
 Our guides were exceptional and Mr. Smith, our Navajo host, impacted my group in a profound way.
 Our sweat lodge was life-altering.
 On behalf of all my children and all their parents, thank you.Elizabeth, teacher